Public rights of way – what to expect

 In most cases, users can expect a means of crossing a watercourse, such as a bridge.
 Where stepping stones are provided, users could find them unusable when the water level is high.

 Some paths cross watercourses where there has never been a crossing, but where historically, the water level once was suitably low.
-Also, some paths are on floodplains, meaning that at certain times of the year or after heavy rainfall, they can become difficult/impossible to use.
-Care must be taken by any user as the suitability of a crossing point in any particular conditions cannot be guaranteed.
+Also, some paths are on floodplains, meaning that at certain times of the year or after heavy rainfall, they can become difficult, or even impossible to use.
+Care must be taken by any user, as the suitability of a crossing point in any particular condition, cannot be guaranteed.

 Environment Agency advice for flood alerts is to avoid using low lying footpaths and any bridges near local watercourses and do not attempt to walk or drive through flood water.